Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 8.42.1 05/13/2019 =
+* NEW: Introduce the `cn_export_add_bom` filter.
+* BUG: Correct regression from last update which could cause icon font conflicts.
+* BUG: Correct the brandicon version when enqueuing the CSS.

 = 8.42 05/10/2019 =
 * NEW: Introduce `cnRetrieve::getEntryBy()`.
 * COMPATIBILITY: Rename the icomoon font-family to Connections-Brandicons to prevent naming conflicts with theme's and other plugins which have not renamed their icomoon icon font libraries.